 As mentioned previously, avoiding prolonged periods of sitting or standing is the primary way to prevent varicose veins.
 Being in either of these positions for too long allows blood to travel and pool in the leg veins due to gravity.

-This leads to increased pressure in leg veins, and possible impairment of valve operation.17 Carrying around too much excess weight can also be an issue; learning how to get skinny fast would help negate the chances of developing varicose veins here.
+This leads to increased pressure in leg veins, and possible impairment of valve operation.21 Carrying excess weight can increase the risk of developing varicose veins; adopting strategies to quickly reduce weight may help prevent this condition.

 Wear Compression Clothing